-In recent years, more and more attention has been paid to continuous variable quantum batteries.
-In $2023$, a method was proposed for improving the intrinsic charging performance and energy storage of quantum batteries~\cite{Roddriguez2023}.
-The method involves incorporating a catalyst system (which can be a bit or a resonator) between the battery and the charger.
-Numerical simulation showed that the catalyst system consumes essentially no energy.
+In recent years, more and more attention has been paid to quantum batteries based on continuous variables.
+In $2023$, a method was proposed for improving the intrinsic charging performance and energy storage of quantum batteries by incorporating a catalyst system (which can be a qubit or a quantum resonator) between the battery and the charger~\cite{Roddriguez2023}.
+Numerical simulation showed that the catalyst system does not require energy expenditure.
 In the same year, a continuous variable quantum battery by preparing the initial state of the charger as a Gaussian state was investigated under the conditions of considering the weak coupling between the battery and the charger and exposing the charger to a Markovian environment.
-The relationship between the ergotropy of the battery with the dissipation coefficient and coupling constant was analyzed, and the effect of the dissipation coefficient and the coupling constant on the phase transition of the system was investigated~\cite{Downing2023}.
-In $2024$, a driving term $\Omega \delta (t)(\hat{a}^{\dagger}\hat{a}^{\dagger}-\hat{a}\hat{a})/2$ was used to investigate the performance of a continuous variable quantum battery~\cite{Downing2024}.
+The relationship between the ergotropy of the battery and the dissipation/coupling coefficients was analyzed, and the effect of the dissipation and coupling coefficients on the quantum phase transition of the system was investigated~\cite{Downing2023}.
+In $2024$, a driving term $\Omega \delta (t)(\hat{a}^{\dagger}\hat{a}^{\dagger}+\hat{a}\hat{a})/2$ was used to investigate the performance of a continuous variable quantum battery~\cite{Downing2024}.
 It was found that this driving term not only hyperbolically increases the energy stored in the battery, but also suppresses the dissipation effect.
 In the same year, an approach was proposed to achieve a unidirectional flow of energy from the charger to the quantum battery~\cite{BAhmadi2024}.
-In the case of an open system, it achieves the goal of converging the ergotropy in the quantum battery to a nonzero constant after a sufficiently long period of time.
-The approach also increases the battery's energy storage capacity, eliminating the need to disconnect the coupling between the battery and the charger at a precise point in time to maximise battery energy.
-Clearly, the continuous variable quantum batteries have huge potential for extracting useful work.
+In the case of an open system, the goal of extracting the ergotropy in the quantum battery to be a nonzero constant after a sufficiently long period of time was achieved.
+The approach also increases the energy storage capacity of the battery and eliminates the need for disconnecting the coupling between the battery and the charger at a precise point in time.
+Clearly, the continuous variable quantum batteries have huge potentials for extracting useful work.